 Please look after all your valuables during your time at the festival.
 Remember, your possessions are your responsibility, so only bring what you need – the less stuff you need to keep an eye on, the better.

 Bag searches will be conducted upon entry.
-We ask all customers to only carry a small bag (no bigger than a tote bag) if absolutely necessary.
+We ask all customers to only carry a small bag (no bigger than an A4 piece of paper) if absolutely necessary.
 Anyone found to be in possession of banned substances or items will be refused entry and the appropriate legal action will be taken.
 In this instance, no refunds will be issued.
 A list of these prohibited items can be found below:

-Anyone 13 years or below must be accompanied by a responsible adult of 21 + to enter the festival.
+Anyone 13 & Under must be accompanied by a responsible adult of 21 + to enter the festival.

 We operate a Prevent, Pursue, Protect policy.
 This means, Prevent illegal drugs from getting onto the site, Pursue anyone suspected of supplying illegal drugs, Protect the festival-goers.

 Tramlines has a zero-tolerance drug policy.
 Any illegal drugs will be confiscated and the police may decide to prosecute.
 New psychoactive substances, Poppers, and Nitrous Oxide are also strictly prohibited and may result in ejection from the event.
 Searches are a condition of entry to the festival.

 We really want all our festival-goers to stay safe at this year’s festival.
 Please don’t take any risks.
 You can find out all the latest information on legal highs at www.whynotfindout.org

 For more information about how to stay safe head to www.talktofrank.com

 If you or any of your friends are feeling unwell you can visit our on-site welfare team who will be able to help you.